Overview: A toddler curriculum is just what I needed, but I also wanted to follow a child-led approach. Here’s my solution.

 And now, I am super excited to be able to share The Toddler Experience Curriculum with you.
-My daughter, Sicily, is enjoying her Tot School days using this toddler curriculum, and she is learning a lot too!
+My daughter is enjoying her Tot School days using this toddler curriculum, and she is learning a lot too!

 What is the toddler curriculum about?

-The Toddler Experience is a toddler homeschool curriculum full of lesson plans for one year olds and two year olds.
+The Toddler Experience is a toddler homeschool curriculum full of lesson plans for toddlers ages 18 months through 2 years old.
 The curriculum is totally child-led, hands-on and contains process based activities.
 There are no worksheets or workbooks, but it still has an element of academics.
 It’s simple and flexible to use, and adapts to each child’s own pace and interests.

 Related: Play and Learn: Can You Do Them at the Same Time?